wyattbartlett/template/essays/config-management.md

 ## Super Powers

 Within large, complex projects, developers can have an overwhelming number of functional details to manage.
-In such situations, the piece-of-mind that is provided by configuration management software, such as git, is invaluable.
+In such situations, the peace-of-mind that is provided by configuration management software, such as git, is invaluable.
 The ability to track your changes and branches, and easily revert to a previous version of your software, gives you the flexibility and security to experiment without fear.
 Additionally, git and GitHub make working in teams a breeze!
 No more worries about the file you need being locked down by someone else.
 You always have a full copy of the repository on your local machine.

 GitHub is also useful for small projects.
 Having a permanent, off-site record of your development history can be extremely useful.
 It has been a joy to use GitHub to manage my personal professional portfolio, because I am never worried about irreparably screwing things up or losing all of my files in the event of a computer meltdown.